 Water retention is a common cause of eye bags which, in turn, unnecessarily put pressure on your eye area.
 Soothe the swelling by washing your eye area with ice cold water.
 For more convenience, use an eye pack.
 Put it in the fridge before using.

 Turmeric is a type of ginger, available fresh or in powdered form.
 Fresh turmeric will work better on your eye bags and will have higher levels of potassium which helps rejuvenate and moisturize your skin.
 Boil the turmeric then cool it down.
 You may apply the turmeric-containing water directly to your eye bags or prepare a mask by adding in essential oils and lemon juice.
 If turmeric powder is preferred, mix it with honey or other essential oils to make a paste.
-Apply generously on affected area and keep it on for about 20 minutes.
+Apply generously on the affected area and keep it on for about 20 minutes.

 Easy Ways to Get Rid of Under Eye Bags and Dark Circles

 Vitamin C and Iron:

 Vitamin C and iron deficiencies may be causing your eye bags.
 Use citrus fruit juices like lemon to boost* Vitamin C levels in your skin.
 Iron deficiency means your skin may not be getting enough oxygen to fuel its cellular functions.
-To help increase* iron levels on your skin, try applying beaten eggs onto affected area, and leave on for about 15 to 20 minutes.
+To help increase* iron levels on your skin, try applying beaten eggs onto the affected area, and leave on for about 15 to 20 minutes.
 Egg yolk is rich in iron while the egg white helps tighten skin.

 If your eye bags do not seem to improve* after considerable time and after using your preferred solution provided in the top 10 home remedies for dark circles and eye bags, then you should consult your doctor.
 Either way, you can consider using an eye cream such as Perricone MD Eye Cream which might work to deliver the optimal results thus reducing* eye-bags and dark circles altogether.